Frequently Asked Questions

 WHAT ABOUT CELL PHONES AND INTERNET?

 No, you will most likely need to get a local SIM card to use the network.
 Some unlocked smartphones may accept local SIM cards that can be loaded for internet access.
 There are also an increasing number of places offering free WiFi.
-We also have WiFi on the dive shop deck.

 WHAT IS THE OFFICIAL CURRENCY?